-As of January 2022 over $170,000 has been awarded to teachers and students with innovative ideas to support learning in DASD.
+As of June 2023 over $185,000 has been awarded to educators with innovative ideas to support learning in DASD.

 Please complete simple Pre-application Form.
-You will be contacted by a member of the Grants Committee and they will help you through the process.
-We want to make the process as simple and easy as possible so you can spend your time doing what you do best...teaching!
+You will be contacted by a member of the Grants Committee who will serve as your liaison.
+The liaison’s role is to act as the ‘go-to person’ for any questions or concerns grantees might have about their grant application, its implementation, purchases, etc. We want to make it as simple and easy as possible so you can spend your time doing what you do best...helping kids learn!

 Student Empowerment Mini-Grants

 DCEF wants to support you to PURSUE YOUR PASSION and to DO GOOD by offering up to $1,000 mini-grants.

 What problems do you see in your school or community, large or small, and what are your ideas on how to take action for substantial change?
 We know you are willing to ask hard questions and find creative solutions.
 We know you have the courage to think outside the box and make an impact that is greater than yourself.

 WHO CAN APPLY?
 Students in grades 1-12 are eligible to apply.

 ELIGIBLE PROPOSALS: Must be for projects that connect what you are learning in school to community service.
 Not a ‘go-fund-me’ or a donation by the foundation to a worthy charity, but a way for the education foundation to help fund YOU, as you learn new things and imagine a project to help your school, local community or the world.
 We do not fund senior projects or eagle scout projects.
 Collaborative requests are encouraged.
 You will need to find a teacher who will work with you on your idea.
 Your parent or guardian must also endorse the project.

 EVALUATION & SELECTION CRITERIA: Grants are accepted all year long and reviewed on a rolling basis by the Grants Committee.
 Top rated applications will be funded until available funds are exhausted.